ethanstockbridge/ECSE-4961/Project 2/README.md

 | 8              |     3.395s     |
 | 10             |     3.148s     |

 ## Conclusion

-As noted by the results above, utilizing threading to perform compression on only chunks of the input file greatly increased throughput of ZSTD compression.
+As noted by the results above, utilizing threading to perform compression on chunks of the input file greatly increased throughput of the overall file compression.
 Using more worker threads allowed the compression to take as little as 18% of the original time to compress.
 Multithreading allows the CPU to procress more commands while other threads may be doing seperate I/O tasks such as reading/writing from memory.
-This process increases paralleism, allowing more work to be done by each thread task, decreasing the amount of time required to compress a single file.
+This process increases paralleism, allowing more work to be done by each thread task, decreasing the amount of time required to compress a single file, as we have seen in the results.